Seagate/cortx-experiments/consul/docs/consulUserGuide.md

     * Check modify-index and if found as passed as args in put command, then only let set foo key with test2
     *	consul kv put -cas -modify-index=97 foo test2
-*	Result comas as as modify index is 101 and we our cas condition says 97 value: “Error!
+  * We get an error messsage as as modify index is 101 and we our cas condition says 97 value: “Error!
 Did not write to foo: CAS failed”

 ## Locking in KV
 *	One can create a lock and attach process with that.
-As soon as one acquires that lock, process starts and if any-other process starts to acquire the same lock then it has to wait and hence have to follow serialization.
+As soon as one acquires that lock, process starts and if any-other process try to acquire the same lock then it has to wait and hence serialization is mandated using locking.
-*	Consul lock prefix child-process
+*	Consul lock {options} prefix child-process
  *	Prefix is a lock(or semaphore) which is writable area
-*	Child-process is something which gets invoked when locks get acquired.
+ *	Child-process is something which gets invoked when lock gets acquired.
   *	I.e. consul lock sem1 pwd

 ## Multi Node Cluster Setup